 Daniel’s treatments can wipe him out and keep him at home.
-He doesn’t mind the time at home too much, especially when his Hospice of the Northwest massage and music therapists, his spiritual counselor, and his volunteer (and friend) named Rusty come to spend time with him.
+He doesn’t mind the time at home too much, especially when his Hospice of the Northwest massage therapists, music practitioner, spiritual counselor, and his volunteer (and friend) named Rusty come to spend time with him.
 His hospice team helps him focus on what he likes to do.
 They help him be a kid.

 “I really appreciate all the people who have been able to be here with Daniel, whether it be music therapy, art therapy, or Rusty coming in to play board games with him.
 It has meant a lot to us to have people actually be able to come into our home and be with Daniel, to get his mind off of our monotonous medical schedule.
-It’s a nice little getaway.” – Sally, Daniel’s Mom
+It’s a nice little getaway,” said Sally, Daniel’s mom.

-Hospice of the Northwest therapist Dia worked with Daniel for more than two months to create his very own Quest Song (to view a video performance, visit the Hospice of the Northwest YouTube channel).
+Hospice of the Northwest music practitioner Dia worked with Daniel for more than two months to create his very own Quest Song.
 Thanks to donors who support the use of Integrative Therapies for patient care, experts like Dia can spend time with Daniel to create a unique experience.
-By using song writing, guided imagery and music, singing, and music therapy relaxation techniques to create an experiential journey through story and sound.
-Along with Dia’s harp, Daniel plays a turtle whistle and his mom beats a traditional hand drum.
+By using song writing, guided imagery, singing, and music therapy relaxation techniques, an experiential journey through story and sound evolved.
+Along with Dia’s harp, Daniel plays a turtle whistle and his mom beats a traditional hand drum in the Quest Song.
 The special turtle whistle came from his HNW volunteer, Rusty (to view a video performance, click on Quest Song.)

 Daniel is proud of his Quest Song, and he likes that it tells a story about adventure, friendship, and courage.

-Daniel and his family are members of the Swinomish Indian Tribal Community, a very rich Coast Salish culture with a strong, supportive community.
+Daniel and his family are members of the Swinomish Indian Tribal Community, a very rich Coast Salish culture with strong and supportive members.
 For Daniel, it is important to be a part of his community’s celebrations, gatherings, and to honor his sacred heritage.

 Daniel and his hospice care team work together to help him be comfortable, maintain quality of life, and to set and achieve goals, like enjoying the summer outdoors with his friend and constant companion, Queen Charlie.